karl03/predictive-bms/timelog.md

 ### 03 Feb 2024

 * *1 hour* Continued work on monitor class, integrating other classes.
 Researched filters, linting in pipeline, planning to integrate.
+* *1 hour* Modified resistance estimator to take delta time rather than absolute, continued work on integrating classes in main.